tylerharkcom/COP4331_LargeProject/README.md

 # COP4331_LargeProject

-## Local Setup
+## Local Setup - Installing dependencies

 Installing MongoDB, and setting up the `.env` file is necessary for the server to run

 - Specfically, MONGO_URI needs to be defined in `.env`
-- Site is accessible on localhost:3000

-## Installing dependencies

 Running `npm install` will install dependencies using `package.json` and `package.lock`

-You should be able to run `npm start` to start the server now
+You should be able to run `npm start` to start the server on localhost:3000

 ## Code Organization